 Example of a CY Cut-Off Scenario:

-Once the sailing schedule has been published and the exporter has decided on a sailing, the carrier releases a container release order and a booking confirmation.
+Once the sailing schedule has been published and the exporter has decided on a sailing, the carrier releases a shipping order (SO) and a booking confirmation.
 Both sailing schedule and booking confirmation will indicate the CY cut-off date and time.

-This information is important for exporters, as they need to coordinate with their trucker for empty container pickup, cargo readiness, and delivery of the laden container to port.
+This information is important for exporters, as they need to coordinate with their trucker for empty container pickup, cargo readiness, and delivery of the laden container to port (also called container gate-in).

 Here is an example of a booking confirmation from the carrier indicating the CY cut-off/closing time: